 Safeguarding our school is of paramount importance and we are committed to keeping all children at Newtown Community Primary School safe.
 Through regular training and support our staff are well equipped to deal with any safeguarding or child protection issues.
 When employing new staff we not only apply all the relevant stringent checks, we also strive to ensure that new staff share our ethos and values to keep our children safe and happy.

 We would ask that as a community if you have a concern about the safety of a child either in or out of school please let the school know as soon as possible.
-Mr Marshall and Mrs Cameron hold important safeguarding roles within the school and they will always listen to your concerns and act on them accordingly.
+Mr Marshall and Mrs Allen hold important safeguarding roles within the school and they will always listen to your concerns and act on them accordingly.

 Special Educational Needs